Skip to main content

 {QID} ::= ID | ID OP(".") {QID}

-The list of definition values ({ValList}) must be completed with a semicolon.
-This simplifies the grammar and avoids ambiguities, because the semicolon cannot be part of a value ({VAL}), except within a string literal.
+The list of definition values ({ValList}) must end with a semicolon.
+This simplifies the grammar and avoids ambiguities because the semicolon cannot be part of a value ({VAL}), except within a string literal.

 The assignment operator (:=) of definitions ({Def}) also serves to avoid ambiguities ({QID}) of definition names and values.